-When setting up your rainfly, be sure to line it up over the outer poles.
+When setting up your rainfly, line it up over the outer poles.

-If your rainfly has velcro straps, make sure to use these to attach them to the pole.
+If your rainfly has velcro straps, use these to attach them to the pole.

-The most important part of pitching the rainfly is making sure it’s pulled taut.
+The most important part of pitching the rainfly is making it pull taut.
 You want water and all other natural elements to roll off your rainfly, not to collect atop a slack one.

 As you can see, a rainfly is an essential part of a tent, so keeping it in top shape is essential.

-Your rainfly needs regular inspection and care to make sure it’s in good condition.
-Harsh rain, tree sap, and animal droppings can create weakness in your rainfly or cause mold issues if not addressed.
+Your rainfly needs regular inspection and care to ensure it’s in good condition.
+Harsh rain, tree sap, and animal droppings can weaken your rainfly or cause mold issues if not addressed.